bitfocus/companion-module-analogway-awj/README.md

 * Feature: new action for setting T-Bar position (works also with X-Keys T-Bar)
 * Feature: timer value can be set by variables
 * Feature: custom replace command can use variables for path, text entry and object entry
+* Feature: Action Recorder is now available with this module
 * Feature: added feedback and preset for Preset Toggle functionality
 * Feature: added variable for connection name
 * Bugfix: Preset for Layer Source should use "don't change" for layer types where the input is not assignable